josuecross/Car-Dealership-Website/README.md

 After thorough research and brainstorming, the team developed use cases for anonymous, authorized, and admin users.

-# Final Project Template

-The final project for this course has several steps that you must complete.
-To give you an overview of the whole project, all the high-level steps are listed below.
-The project is then divided into several smaller labs that give the detailed instructions for each step.
-You must complete all the labs to successfully complete the project.

 ## Project Breakdown

 **Prework: Sign up for IBM Cloud account and create a Watson Natural language Understanding service**